NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 The main way to define the relationship of a plain, local PyTorch tensor to tensors on other ranks is by wrapping it in a ``ShardedTensor`` class.
 This allows to express the fact that a given local tensor is part of a larger *grid* of tensors of a given shape at a given offset.
-Instead of saving a simple state dict with ``torch.Tensor``s, we save a *sharded* state dict with ``dist_checkpointing.ShardedTensor``s.
+Instead of saving a simple state dict with ``torch.Tensor``, we save a *sharded* state dict with ``dist_checkpointing.ShardedTensor``.

-Example: assume we have a 128 elements tensor divided equally across the whole workload which we want to save and load with different number of ranks.
+Example: assume we have a tensor (composed of 128 elements) divided equally across the whole workload which we want to save and load with different number of ranks.

 .. code-block:: python